dmanish/pub-sub-consumer/README.md

 Run your Go application:

 go run main.go

+#How to check DB on command line
+Open a new terminal in your Codespace.

+Navigate to your processor/ directory:

+cd processor

+Connect to the database:

+sqlite3 scan_records.db

+Query the data:

+.headers on
+.mode column
+SELECT * FROM scan_records;

+Exit SQLite:

+.quit

+# Clean Up
+To stop the services and clean up:

+Press Ctrl+C in the terminal running your Go application.

+Press Ctrl+C in the terminal running docker compose up.

+(Optional) To remove Docker containers and volumes:

+cd /workspaces/mini-scan-base # Go to the root of the repo docker compose down -v

+(Optional) To remove the SQLite database file:

+rm processor/scan_records.db

 You should see logs indicating that the processor is starting, connecting to Pub/Sub, and processing messages.
 The retry mechanism will wait for the scan-sub subscription to become available.